 How are your requests and appointments handled?
 How do the staff make you feel?
 You’ll want to be under the care of a team who is organized, listens to your concerns, and is ready to answer questions.

 - Do you connect with before and after photos of previous patients?

 It’s essential that your aesthetic matches your surgeon’s.
 Everyone is different, and no two facelift results will be the same, but photos will give you an indication of what your surgeon consistently delivers.
 Face lift before and after pictures should show optimal results and leave you wanting to know what your post-op picture might look like.

 Facelift cost — not the most critical factor

 When choosing a facial plastic surgeon, avoid decisions based solely on face-lift surgery cost.
 Expertise and a higher education level are likely to demand a higher price.
 Some surgeons advertise deals and surgery “packages” on their website.
 But it’s never a good idea to compromise quality based solely on cost or to travel far from your home just for a deal.
 The care you receive throughout your experience and even long after will help ensure a problem-free, beautiful outcome.
 Because of the high price of facelift surgery, many people prefer to offset that one-time lump sum payment with a medical financing option.
 Dr. Torgerson is pleased to offer a partnership with medical loan companies like Medicard that can fund some or all your procedure.
-Inquire about their simple application process when you visit for your complimentary consultation.
+Inquire about their simple application process when you visit for your consultation.

 Toronto facelift surgery preparation: What’s involved?